 - Spray the siding.

-- For aluminum siding add soap to the water and spray the siding again.
-For steel, siding add trisodium phosphate to water and apply with a spray painting tool.
+- For aluminum siding add soap to the water and respray the siding.
+For steel, siding adds trisodium phosphate to water and apply with a spray painting tool.

-- Rinse with clean water and allow to dry (two or more days).
+- Rinse with clean water and allow it to dry (two or more days).

 - Cover trim, doors, and windows with plastic sheeting and masking or painter’s tape.

 - For aluminum: With a paint sprayer or roller apply primer.
 Start at the top, move across, and work downwards.